Sunday, December 26, 2010

 New Med

 Well, since I last wrote, I have changed my blood pressure medication.
 I just couldn't take the dizziness anymore.
 So, the doctor put me on Benicar for a couple of weeks to see how I do.
-It has been almost a week and things seem to be going much better.
+It has been almost a week, and things seem to be going much better.
 I haven't been able to check the blood pressure level since the machine is "out of order" at Fred Meyer.
 However, the BP must be fine since I don't get the heat flushes when I work out.
-As a matter of fact, I was able to take an eight mile bike ride the other day and loved it.
-Sure I was exhausted that evening, but I didn't have a "fatigue attack" like I would have had.
+As a matter of fact, I was able to take an eight-mile bike ride the other day and loved it.
+Sure, I was exhausted that evening, but I didn't have a "fatigue attack" like I would have had.
 It is so nice to be able to do things that I haven't been able to do in almost three years.
 And to not need to sleep for the next 24 hours.

 Another blessing that is happening in my family is that all three of us are losing weight.
 The "heart attack" scared me so much (and I think Jerry also), that all three of us have changed our eating habits for the good.
 This isn't a weight loss program, this is an eat correctly lifestyle that we have chosen.